 M.E. is much more than just 'simply feeling tired'.
 I experience a wide range of different symptoms all over my body from memory difficulties, brain fog, different types of pain, autonomic issues, Post Exertion Malaise, flu-like symptoms and much more.
 For me I experience my M.E more as a neuro-immune condition so my immune system is also greatly affected.

-I spend most of my day in bed because this is where I can get most comfortable and be able to reposition myself due to my bed being a profiling bed (like the ones you'd find in a hospital).
+I spend most of my day in bed because this is where I can get most comfortable and be able to reposition myself due to my bed being a profiling bed (like the ones you'd find in a hospital); I’m also able to better mange my symptoms laid in bed.
+Despite this even when I’m resting my pain and fatigue levels are severe and most days any activity leaves me exhausted afterwards.
+There are so many emotions to go with this.

-I have help from my PA to assist and support me with all sorts of tasks from getting washed and dressed to making my meals, reminding me of things such as my medication and taking me to appointments amongst other things she helps me with.
+I have help from PAs/carers to support me with all sorts of tasks from getting washed and dressed to making my meals and drinks, reminding me of things such as my medication and taking me to appointments, social support amongst other things.

 When I leave the house, a rarity, I need my wheelchair and someone to push it for me as well as having someone at all time.
 If I go out I wear my darkest sunglasses and noise cancelling earplugs due to hypersensitivity to light and noise.
 Leaving the house often take me days to recover and will cause an exacerbation in my symptoms.